I came across Yoonla after reviewing another product recently and it sounded interesting enough to take a closer look.

 Anyways, the training was quite good as it shows you how to do all of this and how to upload your lead capture pages onto your new domain and hosting easily.
 This part may frustrate some beginners to an extent because (by nature) it is a foreign process when you are just starting out.
 But it can be done with some patience and by following the videos.
-Fear not!

 Step 3 | Automation

 One of the best ways (not the only way) to be successful online is to build and grow your email list.
 You’ve probably heard it many times over by now right?
 Well, this platform makes your job way easier.

 This step shows you how to configure your new lead capture pages and digital info products.
 The reason being, you are going to be giving people a free gift in return for their email address and Reno provides you with those products to give away.

 The cool thing is, those products are quite good and of a high quality so your subscribers are going to love you.

 Here’s the digital products you can offer people for free in return for their email address:

 I personally liked the guide on YouTube marketing called “YouTube Excellence”.
 Video marketing has massive potential right now and after going through the content of the product I can safely say it is top shelf as far as a free ebook goes.
 It is a 52 page guide that offers genuinely helpful and actionable content on building a successful YouTube channel.